187 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 185 Beacon to the east and 189 Beacon to the west.

-187 Beacon was built ca. 1866 for real estate dealer Henry Whitwell, one of two contiguous houses (187-189 Beacon) built as a symmetrical pair but with 187 Beacon seven feet wider than 189 Beacon.
+187 Beacon was built in 1868-1869 for real estate dealer Henry Whitwell, one of two contiguous houses (187-189 Beacon) built as a symmetrical pair but with 187 Beacon seven feet wider than 189 Beacon.

-Appendix A of Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 187-189 Beacon were built by James W. Tobey and John F. Farrington, both housewrights.
-This appears to be an error.
-James Tobey and John Farrington built 197-199 Beacon (as also indicated by Bunting) but do not appear to have been associated with 187-189 Beacon (although they may have been the builders hired by Henry Whitwell to construct the houses).
+Appendix A of Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 187-189 Beacon were built in 1866 by James W. Tobey and John F. Farrington, both housewrights.
+This is not correct.
+The two houses built in 1866-1867 by Tobey and Farrington were 197–199 Beacon (which Bunting correctly attributes to them).

 On February 25, 1870, 187 Beacon was purchased from Henry Whitwell by Frank William Andrews.
 He and his wife, Maria Frances (Adams) Andrews, made it their home.
 They previously had lived at 6 Marlborough.

 Frank Andrews was a former importer of iron and, later, crockery.
 He had retired at an early age to manage his real estate investments.

 The Andrewses also maintained a residence, Sunset Lawn, in Newport, designed by H. H. Richardson and completed in 1873.